subrahmanyaba/SoundSync/README.md

 ## 🧠 Contributing

-Feel free to suggest improvements by submiting a pull request.
+Feel free to suggest improvements by submitting a pull request to the master branch.
-We welcome feedback!
+We (I) welcome feedback!

 ---

 ## 📃 License

-Open source coz im broke
+Open source coz I'm broke and the its just crap lol.

 ---